salama/object-machine/object/layers_and_passes.md

 ## Layers and Passes

-We have now defined the main parts of the machine as an independant machine, which can be viewed as an abstract or virtual machine.
-To implement this machine in software there are many more pieces needed which we shall define as seperate layers.
+We have now defined the main parts of the machine as an independent machine, which can be viewed as an abstract or virtual machine.
+To implement this machine in software there are many more pieces needed which we shall define as separate layers.

-Layers let us seperate the different parts and help in the process of naming, that software engineering is.
+Layers let us separate the different parts and help in the process of naming, that software engineering is.

 ### Layers

 Specifically the three main Layers we define are given in the diagram below.
-The top layer is the object machine that we defined, below it the register machine and below that the arm imlementation.
-Now normally layers are designed to seperate, and especially with this design we would excpect the arm layer to be independent of the object machine layer and vice versa.
+The top layer is the object machine that we defined, below it the register machine and below that the arm implementation.
+Now normally layers are designed to separate, and especially with this design we would expect the arm layer to be independent of the object machine layer and vice versa.
 And while this is true for the most part, we will also see a way in which is is not in the next section.

 ![Main Layers](http://yuml.me/59576e82)